Fixed-Cost Egg Freezing Packages: 9 Things You Need to Know Before You Choose One

 8. Where Gaia Fits In

-The focus isn’t on pushing a specific clinic, but on making the financial side of egg freezing calmer and clearer.
+The focus isn’t on pushing a specific clinic.
+It’s on making the financial side of egg freezing calmer and clearer.

 9. The Right Package Is the One That Leaves You Feeling Calm